 Workshop on the Monocyte Activation Test

 Non-animal monocyte activation tests (MAT) are widely available but infrequently used for pyrogen testing.
-To review the MAT and discuss ongoing challenges to its widespread implementation for medical device testing, NICEATM and the PETA International Science Consortium (PETA-ISC) co-organized a September 2018 workshop.
-The workshop was summarized in a poster (Allen et al.) presented at the 2019 Annual Meeting of the Society of Toxicology.
+To review the MAT and discuss ongoing challenges to its widespread implementation for medical device testing, NICEATM and the PETA Science Consortium International (PSCI) co-organized a September 2018 workshop.
+A workshop report has been published in ALTEX (Brown et al. 2021).

-Meeting materials are available on the PETA-ISC website.
+Meeting materials are available on the PSCI website.